 Hearing loss can have a profound effect an individual’s quality of life, and has been linked to depression, stress and loneliness as well as reduced physical and mental health.

-Research from The Royal British Legion’s ‘Lost Voices’ report suggests that veterans under 75 are three and a half times more likely than the general population to report difficulty hearing.
+Research from The Royal British Legion’s ‘Lost Voices’ report suggests that veterans under 75 are three and a half times more likely than the general population to report difficulty hearing Test.
 The report, which is a comprehensive review of service-related hearing problems, also found that those who served in more recent conflicts may be at even greater risk; audiometric tests on infantry troops returning from Afghanistan indicated that up to 14 per cent had suffered from hearing loss.

 Steven Baynes, Head of Grants and Social Policy at The Royal British Legion said: “Many of us take our ability to communicate with others for granted, however it’s vital to so many aspects of a healthy, productive and fulfilling life.

 “Hearing loss is one of the hidden injuries of conflict which is often forgotten about, and consequently many veterans don’t seek support.
 I would urge anyone affected from a Service-related hearing problem, however big or small, to contact the Legion for help.”

 As a result of the ‘Lost Voices’ report, the Legion received £10 million of LIBOR funding to set up the Veterans Hearing Fund.
 The fund provides grants for pioneering treatment and state of the art hearing aids to veterans who developed hearing loss during Service, including Bluetooth streamers (to link hearing aids to household items), and lip-reading courses to help veterans engage more confidently in social situations.